The Magic of Networks Grown by Redirection: The Random Recursive Tree (RRT)

 while the state of all other network nodes are unchanged.
 Typically we are not interested in the full probability distribution $P({\bf N})$, but just the average number of nodes of a given degree, $\langle N_k\rangle$, namely, the degree distribution; the angle brackets denote an average over all possible growth histories of the network.

 Let us determine how the $N_k$ change when a new node is added to the network.
 As indicated by Eq.~\eqref{N12}, we need to separately consider nodes of degree 1 and nodes of degree greater than 1.
-The number of nodes of degree 1, $N_1(N)$, is a random variable that changes with each node addition according to
+The number of nodes of degree 1, $N_1(N)$, i.e., the number of leaves, is a random variable that changes with each node addition according to

 These equations apply for $N\geq 2$, while the natural initial condition is $N_1(2)=2$.
 This equation expresses the two possibilities when a new node joins the network: with probability $N_1/N$, the new node attaches to a node of degree 1 and the number of such nodes does not change, while with probability $(1-N_1/N)$, the new node attaches to a node of degree $k>1$ and $N_1$ increases by 1.